Bandwidth Communications Services Agreement

 As Services evolve, Bandwidth may modify the Services (including support services); provided Bandwidth does not materially reduce overall functionality of the Services.
 In the unlikely event Bandwidth determines it must make a change that impairs the feature(s) or functionality of an existing Service(s), Bandwidth will use reasonable efforts to provide you with sixty (60) days’ advance notice.

-Bandwidth will provide you with reasonable prior written notice in the event of routine, planned maintenance of its Services.
+Bandwidth will provide you with not less than seven (7) days’ prior written notice in the event of routine, planned maintenance of its Services.
 For emergency maintenance, Bandwidth will provide as much notice as is practical under the circumstances.
-Bandwidth may suspend certain Services during maintenance or an upgrade.
+Services may be interrupted during maintenance or an upgrade.
 In all cases, Bandwidth will work with you to minimize disruptions to the Service.

 3. Use of the Services